New Zealand’s Prime Minister Chris Hipkins will be on BBC’s Sunday with Laura Kuenssberg this weekend.

-The 44-year-old incoming Prime Minister will be sworn in on Wednesday (25 January) after Ardern announced she would be stepping down from her role on Thursday (19 January) saying she “no longer has enough in the tank” to do the role justice.
+The 44-year-old was sworn in as the replacement for Jacinda Arden on Wednesday 25 January.
+It came after Ardern announced she would be stepping down from her role on Thursday 19 January saying she “no longer has enough in the tank” to do the role justice.

 So who is Chris Hipkins and what has he said about the abuse Jacinda Ardern has faced?
 Here’s everything you need to know.

 Who is Chris Hipkins?

 Hipkins is a New Zealand politician who is a member of the ruling Labour Party.
 The 44-year-old was confirmed as the new party leader on Sunday and will be sworn into office as the PM on Wednesday following Ardern’s shock departure.